munificent/game-programming-patterns/book/type-object.markdown

 There are a couple of ways we can get around this limitation.
 A simple solution is to have a fixed set of pre-defined behaviors, and then use data in the type object to simply *select* one of them.
-For example, let's say our monster AI will always be either &ldquo;stand still&rdquo;, &ldquo;chase hero&rdquo;, or &ldquo;whimper and cower in fear&rdquo; (hey, they can't all be mighty dragons).
+For example, let's say our monster AI will always be either "stand still", "chase hero", or "whimper and cower in fear" (hey, they can't all be mighty dragons).
 We can define
 <span name="fn">functions</span> to implement each of those behaviors.
 Then we can associate
 an AI algorithm with a breed by simply having it store a pointer to the appropriate function.